HandyAndyShortStack/rails_upgrade_article/README.md

 gem 'jquery-rails'
 ```

 SASS becomes especially useful in conjunction with the asset pipeline, as ERB and additional url functions become available within SASS files.
 See http://guides.rubyonrails.org/asset_pipeline.html#css-and-sass.
-Switching to SASS is easy: just add the '.scss' extension to your stylesheets' file names.
+Switching to SASS is easy; just add the '.scss' extension to your stylesheets' file names.

 ## 3.1.0 to 3.1.3